Sanjay-Cloud-Computing/webapp/README.md

 - **Automated Test Execution**: The workflow is configured to run tests on each pull request to ensure code meets quality standards.
 - **Enforced Branch Rules**: Branch protection rules prevent merging if any tests fail, maintaining a reliable and stable codebase.

-If you want to see the details, check out the `.github/workflows/app_check.yml` file
+If you want to see the details, check out the `.github/workflows/app_check.yml`.